vendure-ecommerce/ngx-translate-extract/README.md

 Extracted keys are by default not sorted.
 You can enable sorting by using the `--sort` or `-s` flag.

 If sorting is enabled, the keys will be sorted using the default variant sort sensitivity.
-Other sort sensitivity options are also available using the `--sort-sensitivity` or `-s` flag:
+Other sort sensitivity options are also available using the `--sort-sensitivity` or `-ss` flag:
 - `base`: Strings that differ in base letters are unequal.
 For example `a !== b`, `a === á`, `a === A`
 - `accent`: Strings that differ in base letters and accents are unequal.
 For example `a !== b`, `a !== á`, `a === A`
 - `case`: Strings that differ in base letters or casing are unequal.
 For example `a !== b`, `a === á`, `a !== A`